hungphongbk/vue-ssr-docs/vi/build-config.md

 # Cấu hình build

 We will assume you already know how to configure webpack for a client-only project.
-The config for an SSR project will be largely similar, but we suggest breaking the config into three files: *base*, *client* and *server*.
-The base config contains config shared for both environments, such as output path, aliases, and loaders.
-The server config and client config can simply extend the base config using [webpack-merge](https://github.com/survivejs/webpack-merge).
+The config for an SSR project will be largely similar, but we suggest breaking the config into three files: *base*, *client* và *server*.
+The base config contains config shared for both environments, such as output path, aliases, và loaders.
+The server config và client config can simply extend the base config using [webpack-merge](https://github.com/survivejs/webpack-merge).

 ## Cấu hình Server